 Historical Context

 The concept of fractions dates back to ancient civilizations, with evidence suggesting their use in Egypt and Mesopotamia as early as 1800 BC.
-Egyptians used unit fractions (fractions with a numerator of 1) to divide land and calculate taxes.
+And egyptians used unit fractions (fractions with a numerator of 1) to divide land and calculate taxes.
 Mesopotamians, on the other hand, developed a sophisticated system of sexagesimal fractions (fractions with a denominator of 60), which influenced the development of trigonometry and astronomy.

 Types of Fractions